pokeclicker/pokeclicker-wiki/data/Shops/overview_description.md

 Sells items for currency.
 Stocks consumables such as Poké Balls and evolution items, in addition to other regional items.

 - A shortcut to an **Explorers Poké Mart** is unlocked after beating the Johto Champion that sells Poké Balls, battle items, and restores.
+The default hotkey to open this shop is **E**.
 - Poké Marts at Pokémon Leagues sell [[Items/Master Ball]] and [[Items/Vitamins]].

 #### Berry Masters